day8/re-frame/docs/Interceptors.md

 As you read this, look back to what a `context` looks like.

 Notes:
-  1. We use `->interceptor` to create an interceptor (but it just a map)
+  1. We use `->interceptor` to create an interceptor (which is just a map)
   2. Our interceptor only has a `:before` function
   3. Our `:before` is given `context`.
 It modifies it and returns it.
   4. There is no `:after` for this Interceptor.
-It has nothing to do with the backwards processing flow of effects.
-It is concerned only with coeffects in the forward flow.
+It has nothing to do with the backwards processing flow of `:effects`.
+It is concerned only with `:coeffects` in the forward flow.

-####Wrapping Handlers
+#### Wrapping Handlers

 We're going well.
 Let's do an advanced wrapping.

-How would you wrap a handler in an interceptor?
+How would you wrap a handler in an Interceptor?

 There's two kinds of handler:
    - the `-db` variety registered by `reg-event-db`